Ser9ei/u-boot_mtk/README.md

    ipv4 to 192.168.1.2, subnet mask 255.255.255.0 and gateway 192.168.1.1.
 2. Go to 192.168.1.1 from any browser and upload or upgrade your firmware.
 You can also upgrade your factory and u-boot partition from 192.168.1.1/factory.html and 192.168.1.1/uboot.html respectively.
-   For Xiaomi routers http server maybe reached by the 192.168.31.1 ip, it depend on envoriment from the Config/BootEnv partition values.
+   For Xiaomi routers http server maybe reached by the 192.168.31.1 ip, it depend on envoriment from the Config/BootEnv partition values.[br]
 ![1 jpg](https://user-images.githubusercontent.com/61657001/232837801-37d8ee25-8b42-406c-8d1a-945b4c31f26c.png)

 ![2 jpg](https://user-images.githubusercontent.com/61657001/232837816-029b2930-7ea9-46b4-bac2-b0d650ba0f3d.png)